Sarah Taylor

 If You Are the Registered Owner

-This case is also a warning.
-If there is a strip of land on your registered title that you have not been actively using or maintaining, someone else may be building a case to claim it.
+This case serves as a strict warning.
+If there is a strip of land on your registered title that you are not actively using or maintaining, a neighbour could be building a legal case to claim it.
+If you suspect a neighbour is asserting a right over your land, take legal advice promptly.
+You can protect your position by lodging a formal objection with HM Land Registry.

 Frequently Asked Questions